Alexandra Exter: Multi-Talented Cubo-Futurist in Paris

-Alexandra Exter was a painter and designer of the Russian/Ukrainian avant-garde.
+Alexandra Exter was a painter and designer of the Russian and Ukrainian avant-garde.
 Her work isn’t limited to just one genre or movement.
-She was a Cubo-Futurist, a Constructivist artist that influenced the Art Deco movement.
+She was a Cubo-Futurist and a Constructivist artist that influenced the Art Deco movement.
 Exter didn’t stick only to painting either.
 She did set design, book illustrations, and fashion designs.
 She was also a teacher.
-Even though Exter had a great artistic career in Russia and Kyiv, she gained recognition in Paris too.
+Even though Exter had a great artistic career in Kyiv, Moscow, and Saint Petersburg, she gained recognition in Paris too.
 However, despite her great talent and creativity, she also met her gradual downfall.

-Aleksandra Aleksandrovna Grigorovich was born in 1882 in Bialystok, in the Russian Empire (now Poland), to a wealthy Belarusan family.
-Soon after her birth they moved to Kyiv.
-There she attended Kyiv Art School where she unfolded her artistic talent.
+Aleksandra Aleksandrovna Grigorovich was born in 1882 in Bialystok, in the Russian Empire (today’s Poland), to a wealthy Belarusian-Greek family.
+Soon after her birth, they moved to Kyiv.
+There she attended Kyiv Art School where she nurtured her artistic talent.
 In 1908, she married a lawyer, Nikolai Evgenyevich Ekster.

-Her studio in Kyiv was a meeting point for creative and intellectual luminaries, to name a few: Vadim Meller, Anatole Petrytsky, Anna Akhmatova, Ilia Ehrenburg.
+Her studio in Kyiv was a meeting point for creative and intellectual luminaries, to name a few: Vadim Meller, Anatole Petrytsky, Anna Akhmatova, Ilia Ehrenburg, and others.

 Working in Paris